 For as long as we have been on this earth, insulin has been storing away fat just in case a famine comes along or we can’t find food.
 Today’s humans are consuming much more fat producing processed carbohydrates and not only are we not expecting a famine, we are drowning in a sea of food.
 I challenge you to a test.
-Cut out processed foods and sugary drinks (including milk) for 1 month.
+Cut out processed foods and sugary drinks (including) for 1 month.
 Eat healthy proteins, veggies, fruits and limited quantities of whole grains.
 I predict you will see increased clarity, energy and you might even lose a few pounds.
 Those with more processed foods and sugary drinks will benefit the most.
 Don’t forget to consult your doctor first, before making any changes to your diet.

 How fat are we actually getting?

 In 2010, the Centers for Disease Control began a program called Healthy People 2010.
 The goal was to have as many states as possible achieve an adult obesity rate less than 15% (Obesity is defined as having a Body Mass Index (BMI) equal to or greater than 30).

 This was not a lofty goal.
 As recent as 1990, every single state in America had obesity rates below 15%.
 To this day, no state has an obesity rate below 20% and many are well over 30%.